kcsmta/spect/cnn1/README.md

 Data is organized as follows:

-Data is in differece size will be reszied th
+<\br>Data is in differece size will be reszied the same size